LiviWilmore/Geocities_City_Hopper/README.md

 In Project Settings → Platform Settings → Spectacles:
 ✔ Made for Spectacles – ON

+✔Lens requires internet so ensure Spectacles are connected

 ---Dependancies---

 All dependency packages are packaged within the project, but incase of error, from the Asset Store